challeau/my-notes/w4/api.md

 It is a web development concept, usually limited to a web application's client-side, and thus usually does not include web server or browser implementation details.

 ## Server side

+> extends the functionality of a web server.

 A server-side web API is a programmatic interface consisting of **one or more publicly exposed endpoints to a defined request–response message system**, typically expressed in JSON or XML, which is exposed via the web —most commonly by means of an HTTP-based web server.

-> extend the functionality of a web server.

 ## Client side

+> extends the functionality of a web browser.

 A client-side web API is a programmatic interface to **extend functionality within a web browser or other HTTP client**.
 Originally these were most commonly in the form of native plug-in browser extensions however most newer ones target standardized JavaScript bindings.

-> extends the functionality of a web browser.
 <br />

 # JSON